- Best Nikon Lenses: Nikon AF-S 50mm f/1.8G

 Far and away, the best nikon lens for beginner photographers is the AF-S 50mm f/1.8G or “nifty fifty.”

 Though it’s designed to work with Nikon FX cameras, which have a full frame sensor, this lens will also work just fine with a Nikon DX, or crop sensor, camera.
+This lens is best suited for cameras like Nikon D3500.

 The only difference is that due to the crop factor, this lens has an effective focal length of 75mm, which puts it in the short telephoto range.
 This focal length also helps to capture images with shallow depth of field.